 If the issue cannot be resolved locally, it may be escalated to a triage process.
 In consultation with your supervisor or manager, the relevant Human Resources Business Partner (PDF, 32KB) for your department will consider the best approach to find a resolution and may provide a summary of the issue to another member of the UON Officer Group.
 An Officer will be actively involved in directing the triage process and is there to ensure you are better informed about your choices and feel supported.

 The UON Officer Group will conduct an objective assessment of the issue in order to determine the best pathway for resolution.
 They will work with you and the relevant Human Resources Officer/Advisor to:

 A formal complaint may be made if you are not able to resolve your issue by any other means, or are concerned about how a process or procedure of the University has been applied.

 If you have any questions about how the University works with you to resolve issues and complaints, what a formal complaint is and how we can help you, please review our Complaints and Grievances process page.

-If you suspect, or become aware of any fraud, corruption, misconduct or maladministration in relation to any aspect of UON’s operations, this is a matter of public interest and you have a responsibility to report it.
+If you suspect, or become aware of any fraud, corruption, misconduct or maladministration in relation to any aspect of the universities operations, this is a matter of public interest and you have a responsibility to report it.

 Reporting fraudulent or corrupt practice is also known as ‘whistle blowing’ or making a public interest disclosure (PID).
-UON does not tolerate corrupt conduct and takes any reports of such behaviour very seriously.
-You need to follow UON's PID policy and the associated reporting processes that are in place to protect and support whistle blowers.
+The university does not tolerate corrupt conduct and takes any reports of such behavior very seriously.
+You need to follow PID policy and the associated reporting processes that are in place to protect and support whistle blowers.
 These processes are different to those outlined above on this page.

 Reporting through the correct channels will ensure you are not disadvantaged for raising your concern.
 To be afforded this protection, it’s important you report your concerns correctly.